Roku to power smart speakers, sound bars and whole-home audio

 Now Roku wants to move beyond streaming sticks and TVs to smart speakers -- think Amazon Alexa and Google Home -- and sound bars.
 It has a new licensing program for makers of those products, aimed at tying them together into a whole-home entertainment ecosystem, complete with -- as rumored -- a voice-controlled digital assistant.

-The first OEM to announce participation in the program is TCL, the number one TV maker in China and the biggest seller of Roku TVs in the U.S. It will debut its first non-TV Roku device at its press conference at the Consumer Electronics Show on January 8.
+The first OEM to announce participation in the program is TCL, the No. 1 TV maker in China and the biggest seller of Roku TVs in the US.
+It will debut its first non-TV Roku device at its press conference at CES on Jan.
+8.

 The program includes two basic levels of functionality.